 In addition, Cras has 18 ‘woodshops’, nicely spread throughout Belgium.
 The company transforms wood into relevant products for building, interior and garden.

 In the function of the electrification of the fleet, Cras wishes to equip its large sites as well as the 18 woodshops with charging stations for its own employees and third parties.
 They will receive power from the solar panels which almost every site is equipped with.
 Where possible, the company wishes to also make the charging stations available to third parties and has charging stations installed at employees’ homes.

 At Cras, ExtraPower guarantees total solutions regarding renewable energy.
-This comprises the installment of solar panels, batteries and charging stations.
+This comprises the installation of solar panels, batteries and charging stations.
 For the charging stations, ExtraPower as ‘Certified installer’ works intensely together with Smappee.
 The EV Wall solutions have meanwhile already been integrated into the Cras Woodshop in Oostende (pilot project, 6 charging stations) and the central branch in Waregem (18 double charging stations).
 In order to respond to the increase in the electric fleet, the capacity at the headquarters in Waregem will be extended to 30 double charging stations.